 Braving the Wilderness by Brenee Brown.
 The willingness to stand alone and simultaneously belong nowhere and everywhere is an incredibly powerful idea. – Matthew Wilder

 The 5AM Club: Richard Branson, Michelle Obama and Tim Cook are honorary members of a club in which its members live convinced of one thing: that getting up very early is the key to success.
 The Book argues that by taking control of the morning, the individual manages to give life a boost.
 I have created new habits for life: doing some physical activity, looking at the agenda and planning the day, as well as reviewing the quarterly goals and watching, reading or studying on a topic that helps personal growth.
 I have managed to connect with myself to be able to put aside the digital distraction. – Paola Pérez

 Thank you to all of our wonderful fellows who took the time to share about what they’ve been up to since completing their ARIN Fellowship!
-We encourage all of our fellows to keep in touch with us, and we look forward to sharing more information about when the Fellowship Program will be returning in person.
-Until then, be sure to stay engaged with us through social media (@TeamARIN).
+We encourage all of our fellows to keep in touch with us.
+We are now accepting applications for our Virtual Fellowship Program to ARIN 47.
+Apply by 12 February for consideration.
 If you have any questions about the Fellowship Program, be sure to email me at email@example.com.